Things are changing. Well, actually, it changed a while ago. The things people buy online have evolved somewhat. Did you notice?

 #5 – Access

 This is a biggie.
-In this world of information overwhelm, it is ironic that what people value most is good ol-fashioned human interaction.
+In this world of information overwhelm, it is ironic that what people value most is good old-fashioned human interaction.
 You can cut through the noise and get it from the horse’s mouth, so to speak.

 Why do people pay extra for back-stage passes?
 So they can meet the artist.

 You don’t have to be a celebrity to do this, either.
 How can you provide and offer access to you?
 Perhaps 1-on-1 phone consultation?
 Direct email access?
+The experience of flying to you and spending the day with you so you can personally help them?

 Brainstorm This Stuff